-At AVASK we can help people in the Winchester area with all aspects of inheritance tax planning.
+At AVASK we can help people in the Southampton area with all aspects of inheritance tax planning.

-Planning to minimise the liability to IHT is a team effort involving you and your professional adviser.
+Planning to minimise the liability to inheritance tax (IHT) is a team effort involving you and your professional adviser.
 To enable long-term objectives to be set, it is necessary to make decisions about your finances and your family.